 Halley tried to reason with her son, but his argumentative skills easily outmatched hers.
 She talked to his guidance counselor who seemed to enjoy spending time with her son, but that only led to more broken promises.
 She even reached out to family and friends for help, but her son would only soak up the attention and then change nothing about his behavior.
 Finally, she talked to her therapist about the situation.

 Narcissism can’t be officially diagnosed in a person until 18 years old and there does need to be a previous 5-year pattern of narcissistic-like behavior in order to justify the diagnosis.
 Yet there is no need to wait for a diagnosis before doing something to try to minimize narcissistic tendencies.
-Narcissistic Personality Disorder can be a small part of a person’s personality, a full blown disorder, or can even be mixed with other very serious personality disorders such as Borderline, Paranoid, and Anti-Social.
+Narcissistic Personality Disorder can be a small part of a person’s personality, a full-blown disorder, or can even be mixed with other severe personality disorders such as Borderline, Paranoid, and Anti-Social.
 To minimize the intensity of narcissism, try this:

 - Go to family counseling.
 The best type of therapy is one in which the parents and teenager are equal participants.
 If needed, siblings can be added to the treatment as well.
 This allows for a level of accountability for both the teen’s and the parent’s behavior, helps to mediate between disagreements, and provides a safe place to vent frustrations.